Lewis County Career & Tech Center

 Financial Services

 A program that prepares students to perform a wide variety of customer services in banks, insurance agencies, savings and loan companies.
 Course includes instruction in public relations skills, business and computer usages, and job search skills.
-Students will have daily operations of Students Deposit Bank of Lewis County (SDBLC).
 Upon completion of the course of studies students meet the requirements for taking a KOSSA test (Finance) for CCR certification.

 060112 Digital Literacy